wikimedia/design-codex/packages/codex-docs/component-demos/table/table.md

 elements and CSS classes needed to ensure proper styles and accessibility.
 See the code sample below for details.

-Cell content is aligned to the start of the cell by default.
-To change this, you can use these
+Cell data is aligned to the start of the cell by default.
+You can use the following CSS classes to change the alignment of cell data:
-classes:
+- `cdx-table__table__cell--align-center`: Align content to the center of the cell
-- `cdx-table__cell--align-center` - align center
+- `cdx-table__table__cell--align-end`: Align content to the end of the cell (to the right in LTR and to the left in RTL)
-- `cdx-table__cell--align-end` - align to the end of the cell; recommended for columns containing numbers
+- `cdx-table__table__cell--align-number`: Align content to the right of the cell in both reading directionalities.
+This is recommended for columns that contain numerical values.

 Note that all cells in a column, including the `<th>` in the `<thead>`, should have the same text alignment.